MatthewT1/showTimeTexter/README.md

 global gmailUsername = 'insertEmailAddress@gmail.com'
 global to = '@tomomail.net'
 ```
-FandangoRSSURL can be generated at http://www.fandango.com/rss/moviefeed - just put inyour zip code, tick off the theatre you want to monitor, then use the rss url for it in the variable.
-Automatically looking for and using multiple theatres is in the works, right now just use one of them.
+FandangoRSSURL can be generated at http://www.fandango.com/rss/moviefeed - just put in your zip code, tick off the theatre you want to monitor, then use the rss url for it in the variable.

 gmailAppPAss - this is an app specific password for gmail - see https://support.google.com/accounts/answer/185833?hl=en for more details.
 I use 2 factor authentication so I had to do this, if you don't you could use your normal gmail password.